bensha6757/Fibonacci-Heap/README.md

 # Fibonacci-Heap

-a Fibonacci Heap implementation in the course of data structures
+a Fibonacci Heap implementation built during the course of Data Structures

-details on the functions can be found in the file called "Implementation_Description.docx"
+Details on the functions can be found in the file called "Implementation_Description.docx" (in hebrew)